hatonthecat/Free-Energy-Foundation/README.md

 License changed to Gaia Public License- where all code belongs to the earth.
 I would call it GPL, but to avoid ambiguity with the other GPL, I call it the EPL.

+Q&A's:
+--

+How should I view the FEF?

+You should embrace the FEF with the same enthusiasm computer users had when the 80386 became affordable (or any other major milestone, like a TCP/IP card being added to a computer bay.

+No additional questions & answers available at this time.

 1/13/2024: Updated Gist:
 ---
 Software license page: https://gist.github.com/hatonthecat/129c4da1f11a3a69ac25072d7e834b48